 Clark Park Nature Center, Lake Rim Park, and Mazarick Park – Summer Camps (Fayetteville-Cumberland Parks and Recreation)

-Communities United for Youth Development – Summer Fun
+Communities United for Youth Development – Sports with a Twist

 Fayetteville Urban Ministry – Find-A-Friend Summer Achievement Camp